 7:30pm – 9:00pm

 Celebrate the fall cider season here at NCNC!
-Come and enjoy an early autumn afternoon of family fun with cider press demonstrations, old-fashioned games, honey bee hive tours, a pumpkin scavenger hunt, seasonal harvest crafts for kids, baked apples, and corn bread on a stick.
+Come and enjoy an early autumn afternoon of family fun with cider press demonstrations, old-fashioned games, a pumpkin scavenger hunt, seasonal harvest crafts for kids, baked apples, and corn bread on a stick.
 Fill your bellies with delicious corn dogs, grilled corn, fresh cider, and baked goodies, all available for purchase.

 Get into the Halloween spirit by joining us for this spooktacular celebration, NCNC-style.
 We’ll learn about and meet some creepy critters who remind us of All Hallows Eve (spiders, bats, snakes, & more), before getting the chance to make our very own slime.
-We’ll wrap up the evening by enjoying a one-of- a-kind jack-o- lantern experience.
-Costumes are encouraged.
+We’ll wrap up the evening by enjoying a spooky & interactive Halloween story and a one-of-a-kind jack-o-lantern experience.

 Vote for Nature on Election Day!
 Come on over to NCNC to enjoy a beautiful autumn day with your kids and the NCNC naturalists.
 Frolic in the leaves and take part in field games, such as pumpkin ring toss, corn hole, and parachute games, anytime from 1-3pm.
 Naturalists will also be leading autumn-themed relay races across the Green!